Tri-State Jazz Society Brings Back the Hard-Swinging Barbone Street Jazz Band

-PHILADELPHIA - The Barbone Street Jazz Band will play for Tri-State Jazz Society on Sunday, January 12, 2014 from 2:00 to 4:30 p.m.
-This concert will be at Haddonfield United Methodist Church, 29 Warwick Road, Haddonfield, NJ 08033.
-Clarinetist Steve Barbone will lead one of the Delaware Valley’s best-known and hardest-swinging musical groups for an afternoon of hot Dixieland Jazz.
-Half-price admission is $10, available for first-time attendees and members; general admission is $20.
-High school and college students with IDs and children accompanied by a paying adult are free.
-Pay at the door; there are no advance sales or reservations.
-The church is about 15 minutes from central Philadelphia via the Ben Franklin Bridge.
-There's free parking.
-For information call (856) 720-0232 or visit: www.tristatejazz.org.
+PHILADELPHIA – Tri-State Jazz Society presents the Barbone Street Jazz Band on Sunday, May 3, 2015 from 2:00 to 4:30 p.m. at Haddonfield United Methodist Church, 29 Warwick Road, Haddonfield, NJ 08033.
+Clarinetist Steve Barbone will lead one of the Delaware Valley’s best-known and hardest-swinging musical groups for an afternoon of hot Dixieland Jazz, along with special guest clarinetist Bob Rawlins.
+Half-price admission of $10, payable at the door, is available for first-time attendees and members; general admission is $20; full-time students with IDs and children are free.
+There are no advance sales or reservations.
+The church is about 15 minutes from central Philadelphia via the Ben Franklin Bridge and parking is free.
+PATCO is nearby.
+For information see www.tristatejazz.org or call (856) 720-0232.

 Sonny Troy – Guitar